The CFO of New York Mortgage (NYMT) is Buying Shares

-Following this transaction Kristine Rimando Nario’s holding in the company was increased by 10.88% to a total of $625.5K.
-Following Kristine Rimando Nario’s last NYMT Buy transaction on August 10, 2015, the stock climbed by 2.1%.
+Following this transaction Kristine Rimando Nario’s holding in the company was increased by 6.69% to a total of $491.5K.
+In addition to Kristine Rimando Nario, 2 other NYMT executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>